renpy/renpy/sphinx/source/text.rst

     * Hyperlinks are rendered using the ``style.hyperlink_text`` style.

+    * If the argument begins with ``jump:``, the rest of the link is interpreted as a label to jump to.

-    * If the argument begins with the text ``"http://"``, clicking on it opens the url in a web browser.
-Otherwise, the argument is interpreted as a label, which is called in a new context.
-This allows hyperlinks to be used to define terms.
+    * If the argument begins with ``call:``, the rest of the link is interpreted as a label to call.
+Calling a label ends the current statement.

+    * Otherwise, the argument is interpreted as a URL and passed to the system web browser.

+    (Use of a without a jump: prefix or URL has been deprecated.)

     * Apart from the change in style, there is no specific behavior when a hyperlink is hovered.